LBHackney-IT/Data-Platform-Playbook/docs/playbook/onboarding-new-users-to-the-platform.md

   - You can do this by contacting the Hackney Service team via the [`ask-devops` Slack channel][ask_devops_slack]
   - Ensure you specify at least one manager for the group you are creating.
 This person is responsible for adding/removing users to your department
+  - Enable the collaborative inbox feature on your Google group by step 2 in this [guide][collaborative_inbox].
+  This will allow your group and its members to receive emails from outside the Hackney organisation as you will need to be able to receive AWS email notifications.
 - Wait for 2 hours for the next AWS sync before moving onto the next step
 - Create a new department using the [existing resources][department.tf] as a template
   - Specify `google_group_display_name` with the email address of the Google Group you created earlier